Trent's Last Case (novel): Plot summary

 Six months later Trent re-establishes contact with Mabel in London and finally extracts her version of events.
 She tells him that there had never been any sort of intimacy between her and Marlowe, but that her husband's suspicions had been the cause of their marital rift, and that in his jealousy he may have plotted an act of revenge.
 Trent sends Marlowe his original dispatch and arranges a meeting at which Cupples is also present.
 At the meeting, Marlowe explains that Manderson fabricated a web of incriminating evidence to implicate Marlowe in his apparent "murder" and then shot himself.
 Having realised what was happening, and having discovered Manderson's body, Marlowe had attempted to cover his tracks and give himself an alibi – this much of Trent's analysis had been correct.

 Following this meeting, Trent and Cupples have dinner together, and Cupples reveals that while the majority of Marlowe's story had been accurate, it was in fact he who had fired the fatal shot.
 He had chanced upon Manderson pointing a pistol at himself, probably meaning only to cause a self-inflicted wound.
-Suspecting a suicide attempt, Cupples had intervened, and in the ensuing struggle had shot Manderson in the face.
+Suspecting a suicide attempt, Cupples had intervened, and in the ensuing struggle had accidentally shot Manderson in the face.

 The book ends with Trent vowing that he will never again attempt to dabble in crime detection.

 Reception

 G. K. Chesterton, author of the Father Brown mysteries, felt that this novel was "The finest detective story of modern times".
 (Bentley and Chesterton were close personal friends, and Bentley dedicated the book to Chesterton.)
 The book was influential in the postwar "Golden Age" of detective stories: Agatha Christie called Trent's Last Case "One of the three best detective stories ever written".
 Dorothy L. Sayers wrote that "It shook the little world of the mystery novel like a revolution ...
 Every detective writer of today owes something, consciously or unconsciously, to its liberating and inspiring influence."
 It was still admired in the second half of the century; literary critic Jacques Barzun, co-author of A Catalogue of Crime (1971), included it in his top ten mystery novels, as did mystery novelists Reginald Hill and Peter Straub.

-In his critique of the mystery genre, The Simple Art of Murder, Raymond Chandler ridiculed some plot points that he considered preposterous: "I have known relatively few international financiers, but I rather think the author of this novel has (if possible) known fewer."
+In his critique of the mystery genre, The Simple Art of Murder, Raymond Chandler said that it was frequently called "the perfect story" before ridiculing some plot points that he considered preposterous: "I have known relatively few international financiers, but I rather think the author of this novel has (if possible) known fewer."

 According to Aaron Marc Stein in his introduction to the 1977 edition, published by University Extension of UCSD: "At the risk of bringing down on his memory the wrath of the Baker Street Irregulars it must be recorded that Bentley had reservations about even the Conan Doyle originals.
 He deplored the great detective's lack of humor and he was irritated by the Sherlockian eccentricities....
 Bentley had the idea of doing a detective who would be a human being and who would know how to laugh."